tolomea/django-data-browser/README.rst

 This is particularly useful if you want to route the Data Browser to a DB replica.

-The context also includes a ``fields`` member that lists all the fields it plans to access.
+The context also includes a ``fields`` member that lists all the fields the Data Browser plans to access.
 You can use this to do conditional prefetching or annotating to support those fields like this:

 .. code-block:: python

     if (
         not hasattr(request, "databrowser")
-        or "my_field" in request.databrowser["fields"]
+        or "my_field" in request.data_browser["fields"]
     ):
         # do prefetching and annotating associated with my_field